LollosoSi/bruxism-detector/README.md

 ## **What to expect**
 - Monitor your night sessions: the program logs `Clenching`, `Button`, `Beep` and `Alarm` events with timestamps in csv files.
 Via Processing or the experimental Android App
-- Raw data: all SVM results (clenching/not clenching) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm.
+- Raw data: all SVM results (clenching/not clenching and confidence) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm.
+- Match your data with sleep data from your sleep tracker*
 - A graph if you wish to see one.
-Use `data/RECORDINGS/generator.jar`.
+Use `generator.jar` or the Android app.
-- A csv summary of your collected data.
-Use `data/RECORDINGS/generator.jar`.
+- A summary of your collected data.
+Use `generator.jar` or the Android app.
 - Beeps and alarms in case clenching is detected.
 [Configurable](https://github.com/LollosoSi/bruxism-detector#changing-detection-settings).
+- Detect correlations between your tagged sessions <sub>(Android)</sub>

+</br><sub>*You will need to export the tracker data to a compatible format</sub>

 ## What **NOT** to expect
 - Magic
-- Miracles
-- Permanent fixes
-- Everything to work flawlessly without a drop of `know-how`
 - Holding the author accountable for this work.
-This software is distributed as-is with no guarantees.
+This software is distributed with no guarantees.

 ## **How it works**
 - Detects jaw clenching / activity through a Machine Learning algorithm.
 (SVM.
 You must train it before usage)
 - After clenching is detected, arduino or the processing sketch will beep a number of times, then activate an alarm and wake you up.
 - The beep count will reset with time, but if the alarm is fired then you need to press the button to turn it off.
 After pressing the button you get a grace time to reposition yourself in bed.
 - The processing sketch (`main_logger`) logs your session of clenching events, beeps, alarms, button presses in a CSV file under `data/RECORDINGS/` Folder
 - Inside the `data/RECORDINGS/` folder you will find an utility `generator.jar`.
-Run it to convert your files to graphs, really dirty graphs but you get the idea.
+Run it to convert your files to graphs.

 ## **Daytime Training**
 Using the Android app, you can enable the "trainer", which works as follows: